MayaPosch/DebounceHat/README.md

 -  Isolated DC voltage sensing.

-See the HTML BOM for the values of the individual passive components.
+See the BOM for the values of the individual passive components.
 The 74LVT04 is in SOIC-14 form factor, the CAT24C32 EEPROM IC in SOIC-8.
 The LTV-814 optocouplers are in PDIP format.

 ## GPIO ##